learn-co-curriculum/dsc-json-v2-1/README.md

     election {}

-With some finesse, we could also extract all of these row tags into a dataframe....
+With some finesse, you could also extract all of these row tags into a dataframe....

 ```python